| Our Mission |

 Here at vintagebulova.com we strive to bring you the best in quality vintage Bulova watches.
 Although we deal primarily

 I prefer payment via PayPal.
 The "Buy Now" buttons on the sales page will take you directly there.
-Postal Money Orders or Western Union Money Orders are acceptable as well.
+United States Postal Money Orders are acceptable as well.
 If you wish to pay in this way send me an EMail and I will place the watch on hold for a few days.
 Please include your name, address, EMail, and phone number.

 In 1875 Joseph Bulova, a 23-year-old Czech immigrant, opened a small jewelry shop on Maiden Lane in New York City.